Data collection

 Resulting value will be calculated as a difference between current raw value and previous raw value, divided by number of minutes passed between current and previous polls.

-On the second step, custom transformation script is executed (if presented).
+In second step, custom transformation script is executed (if present).
 By default, newly created DCI does not have a transformation script.
-If transformation script is presented, the resulting value of the first step is passed to the transformation script as a parameter; and a result of script execution is a final DCI value.
+If transformation script is applied, the resulting value of the first step is passed to the transformation script as a parameter; and a result of script execution is the final DCI value.
 Transformation script gets original value as first argument (available via special variable $1), and also has two predefined global variables: $node (reference to current node object), and $dci (reference to current DCI object).

 In case of table DCIs, $1 special variable is an object of type Table.

-For more information about NetXMS scripting language, please consult Scripting chapter in this manual.
+For more information about NetXMS scripting language, please refer to Scripting chapter in this manual.

 Transformation script can be tested in the same view, by clicking Test… and entering test input data.